Take the Next Step to Online Registration!

 All payments must be made in the Cashier’s Office located in the 300 Quad.

-Non-CMC students taking the assessment test at CMC for another college, will be assessed a $10.00 fee (as of Sept.
+Non-CMC students taking the placement test at CMC for another college, will be assessed a $10.00 fee (as of Sept.
 1, 2017).

 Students are responsible for fees even if they never attend the class.